-Abbey joined Lambert Coffin as an associate in 2011.
+Abbey is a shareholder of the firm.
 Prior to joining the firm, Abbey clerked for two years for the Maine Superior Court where she worked closely with the judiciary in a variety of matters during all stages of litigation.
 She is admitted to the bar in the states of Maine and Massachusetts, and her practice focuses on civil litigation and professional liability matters.
 She also provides advice and counsel to both employers and employees on workplace injury issues.

 Selected for SuperLawyers New England Rising Stars